 What Causes the Green Flash?

-Viewing the green flash is a mysterious and exciting experience even for those who have seen it dozens of times.
+Viewing the green flash in San Diego County is a mysterious and exciting experience even for those who have seen it dozens of times.
 The mystery comes from not knowing what causes the “flash” of color change to take place.